Consumer medicine information

 Paracetamol is metabolised differently by premature infants, newborns, infants and young children compared to adults, the sulfate conjugate being predominant.

 Diphenhydramine - metabolism is extensive, mainly in the liver.
 Multiple cytochrome P450 enzymes contribute to the metabolism of diphenhydramine, including CYP2D6.
-The drug is metabolised principally to diphenylmetoxyacetic acid and is also dealkylated.
+The drug is metabolised principally to diphenylmethoxyacetic acid and is also dealkylated.
 It undergoes first-pass metabolism in the liver and only about 40-60% of an oral dose reaches systematic circulation as unchanged diphenhydramine.
 The metabolites are conjugated with glycine and glutamine and excreted in urine.

 Excretion.